-All students graduating at the end of summer quarter are encouraged to participate in the formal graduation exercise.
+All students graduating at the end of spring quarter are encouraged to participate in the formal graduation exercise.
 Students who have graduated during the school year are also encouraged to attend graduation.
-Students who graduate at the end of fall quarter may participate in graduation exercises provided they make application for graduation and meet program requirements.
-Students will not receive a degree, diploma, or certificate until all financial accounts are clear.
-Informal graduation ceremonies are held at the end of fall, winter and spring quarters.
+Students will not receive a degree, diploma, or technical certificate of credit until all financial accounts are clear.